joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/5_Task Management.md

 Task blocks are allocated as single pages in physical memory.
 To make them actually accessible, they must be mapped.
 The current task block is always mapped to a reserved region in the HMA address space, which can be done directly from an interrupt service routine.

 NEVER ACCESS A TASK BLOCK WITHOUT MAPPING IT FIRST.
 NEVER PASS A MAPPED TASK BLOCK TO A SCHEDULER TASK.

+## VOID S_WaitForExitKernel(PTASK task, HEXIT_KERNEL h)

+This function will wait for another thread to not be in the kernel and the function pointer is called when true.
+The handler is not an instant event and has significant latency.

+Internally, this waits for the thread to be out of the kernel from within a non-preemptible context, and yields periodically to the specified process until it does.
+Expect significant delays for other processes if the operation the initial VM is busy with takes too long.

+If making DOS calls, this is useful when performing the call on the behalf of a task and its process instance.
+Using NULL as the task will use the initial task.

 ## Other TASK Topics